 If you’ve ever found yourself at dinner and ignoring the person you’re with because you’re checking emails from clients, you need to stop.
-If you’ve ever found yourself browsing Pinterest for hours when you’re supposed to be making a client’s website, you need to stop.
+If you’ve ever found yourself browsing Pinterest or binging Netflix for hours when you’re supposed to be working on a client’s project, you need to stop.

 That means no 6-hour naps when you’re supposed to be working, and no email checking when you’re supposed to be relaxing.

 Being a small business owner your brain is always active, and you’re always thinking of things you should be doing.
 Being strict about the hours you’re working and the hours you’re not allows you to live a life outside of your work.

 And when inspiration DOES strike outside of your work hours, you can make a note and get back to it when you’re scheduled to be working.

 Pro tip: you can set your office hours to work with your schedule–they don’t need to be a regular 8-5.
 If you have a day job your office hours could be 6pm-10pm, as long as you and your clients both know what they are.